y-kzm/enrd-system/README.md

 # Enrd-System
-- Estimate network resources for Dataflow.
+- Estimation of network resource status for Dataflow platform management.